Sonora27/baseball-project/readme.md

 * In order to resolve the high dimensionality of our initial model, we decided to use the Recursive Feature Elimination algorithm.
 This enabled us to downsize our feature list to 34.
 Using this algorithm, we obtained a testing RMSE of 8.78 and a testing R squared of .969.

-	* Even though these results were very slightly worse than simple mode, we preferred this model due to the fact that high dimensionality was no longer an issue for us.
+	* Even though these results were very slightly worse than our simple model, we preferred this model due to the fact that high dimensionality was no longer an issue for us.

 * Another feature elimination method that we tried is Select K-best features.